scott-griffiths/bitstring/doc/functions.rst

    :param kwargs: a dictionary of token replacements
    :rtype: BitStream

-The format string consists of comma separated tokens of the form ``name[:]length=value``.
-See the entry for :meth:`~ConstBitStream.read` for more details.
-The ``:`` is optional and is mostly omitted here except where it improves readability.
+The format string consists of comma separated tokens, see :ref:`format_tokens` and :ref:`compact_format` for details.

 The tokens can be 'literals', like ``0xef``, ``0b110``, ``uint8=55``, etc. which just represent a set sequence of bits.